-Seed depots were then built in a controlled environment before being transported to the field site, where they would serve as points where insects could easily access and remove seeds.
-All depots were constructed using 95 mm diameter petri dishes with a 15 cm tall edge with black sandpaper at the bottom to mimic the appearance of soil (Jongejans et al. 2015b).
+Seed depots were then built in a controlled environment before transport to the field site, where they allowed insects to easily access and remove seeds.
+All depots were constructed using petri dishes with a 95 mm diameter and 15 mm edge, with black sandpaper at the bottom to mimic the appearance of soil (Jongejans et al. 2015b).
 Sandpaper was glued to the bottom of the petri dish to prevent warping or movement of the paper due to wind, moisture, sunlight exposure, or insect activity.
 Each depot was arrayed with 25 seeds of a given treatment combination located near the centre of the petri dish, though spread out enough so that seeds were not piled on top of each other.

-A portion of the irradiated seeds separate from those used in the field experiment were also weighed to examine whether warming of the maternal plant had any significant effects on seed mass.
+A portion of the irradiated seeds were also weighed to examine whether warming of the maternal plant had any significant effects on seed mass.
 Because the mass of individual C. nutans and C. acanthoides seeds is so low (typically a few milligrams each), seeds were weighed in groups of 20 to ensure that measurement error due to contamination, scale oscillation, etc. would be miniscule compared to the measured mass.
 For each of the four combinations of species and warming treatment, 30 groups of seeds with their elaiosomes intact were weighed.

-Experimental Setup
+Experimental setup

 The seed removal experiment was conducted at the Russell E. Larson Agricultural Research Farm in Rock Springs, Pennsylvania.
-Seed depots were arranged over an 8 x 10 grid in a small field approximately 50 m from the location of the experiment from which the seeds were collected, with individual seed depots spaced 1 m apart.
+Seed depots were arranged over an 8 x 10 grid in a small field approximately 50 m from where the seeds were collected, with individual seed depots spaced 1 m apart.
 Seeds within a particular seed depot represented one of eight unique combinations from three fully crossed two-level factors of species (C. nutans vs C. acanthoides), warming treatment on the maternal plant (warmed vs unwarmed, with “maternal plant warming” henceforth referred to as “warming” for brevity), and elaiosome treatment (present vs absent); each row of eight depots contained a randomised arrangement of these eight unique treatment combinations, for a total of 10 depots for each treatment combination across the 8 blocked rows.
-Before placing each depot, the small patch of vegetation below was trimmed and lightly compacted so that the petri dish could be easily fit in the grass canopy, reducing the chance of depots being disturbed by wind and ensuring easy access by insects.
+Before placing each depot, the vegetation below was trimmed and compacted so that the petri dish could easily fit in the grass canopy, reducing the chance of depot disturbance by wind and ensuring easy access for insects.

-Once all seed depots were placed, each seed depot was photographed from directly above by an observer at 30-minute intervals for the first 12 hours, from 09:00 to 21:00 on 07 September 2020; after 12 hours had elapsed, depots were then photographed once at 24 hours, again at 36 hours, and then once more at 48 hours.
-In instances where the sandpaper bottom of the dish was disturbed, it was fixed to the bottom of the petri dish again, and the remaining seeds gently placed back around the centre of the seed depot; such instances were extremely uncommon, however.
+Once all seed depots were placed, each seed depot was photographed from directly above by an observer at 30-minute intervals for the first 12 hours, from 09:00 to 21:00 on 07 September 2020; after 12 hours, depots were then photographed at 24 hours, 36 hours, and 48 hours.
+In instances where the sandpaper bottom of the dish was disturbed, it was fixed to the bottom of the petri dish again and the remaining seeds gently placed back around the centre of the seed depot, though such instances were extremely uncommon.
 No precipitation was observed over the duration of the experiment, and temperatures ranged between approximately 7°C and 27°C.

-Image Processing
+Image processing